enix/x509-certificate-exporter/README.md

 ```

 When collecting these metrics from tools like Datadog that does not have timestamp functions, the `x509_read_timestamp` allow to know read timestamp.
+Run the exporter with `--timestamp-metric` to get that optionnal metric.

 ```
 x509_cert_not_after - x509_read_timestamp > delay_in_seconds